-Homily (Reflection) for the Memorial of Saint Dominic, P., (8th August, 2016) on the Gospel and the Memorial
+Homily (Reflection) for the Memorial of Saint Maximilian Mary Kolbe, P.M., (14th August, 2017) on the Gospel and the Memorial

 Topic: Giving offence.

 At Capernaum, the temple tax collectors demanded tax from Jesus and Peter.
-Although it is wrong for them to demand temple tax from them, yet Jesus paid to avoid giving offence to them.
+Although it was wrong for them to demand temple tax from them, yet Jesus paid to avoid giving offence to them.

 Giving offence puts one off and might probably degenerate into enmity.
 Jesus did not even argue with them on its legality.
 Some might judge this as injustice.
 Saint Paul writes, “To have lawsuits at all with one another is defeat for you.
 Why not rather suffer wrong?
 Why not rather be defrauded?”
 (1Cor 6:7).